UniMiBAnalyses/EFT/Fit/README.md

     w->Print ()

-When using datacard_creator_2, a shell script is also created, that contains the commands to be issued to actually create the workspaces.
+When using datacard_creator_2, a shell script is also created, that contains the commands to be issued to actually create the workspaces, and one to have Combine perform the fits.

 ### B) fit